JarateKing/BaseHud/USAGE.md

 }
 ```

+## Scheme Editing

+Instead of directly editing clientscheme.res, different files exist in the `resource/scheme` folder to edit specific parts.
+They are:

+- borders.res - this defines borders used by clientscheme.res
+- colors.res - this defines colors used by clientscheme.res
+- fonts.res - this defines font declarations and font file references used by clientscheme.res

+## Font Editing

+Font files themselves are found in `resource/fonts`.
+Two simple fonts are provided -- a completely blank font, and a common block font.

+`resource/scheme/fonts.res` is what's used for loading these fonts, and creating their font declarations.

 ## Removing Playbutton Dimmer

 The screen dimmer that appears when the play button is pressed can be disabled by: